 Sports and Young Athletes with Hepatitis B and Sickle Cell Trait

 For most youngsters, sports competition is safe and rewarding.
 But occasionally, injury can cause a young athlete to come into contact with another child's blood, which poses a special problem if the blood contains hepatitis B, hepatitis C, or other infectious agents.
-About 11 percent of chronic hepatitis B cases and about 5 percent of chronic hepatitis C cases occur in those under age 24, including teens and younger children.

 Other blood conditions, like sickle cell disease, are inherited and not contagious, but can limit a young person's physical activities.
 Although youngsters with sickle cell disease may participate in sports for fun, they are unlikely to play competitive sports like basketball or football because they need to avoid sports that involve overexertion, overheating, dehydration, or chilling—these conditions could set off a life-threatening crisis.